Articles » Email Database » Medical Spa Email Lists in 2026: How to Reach 64,000+ Verified Med Spa Contacts

-If you sell equipment, software, skincare products, or services to med spas — you already know the problem.
-These people are busy performing procedures all day.
+If you sell equipment, software, skincare products, or services to med spas, you already know the real problem.
+These people are performing procedures all day.
 They don't answer cold calls.
 They're not browsing LinkedIn between CoolSculpting sessions.
 You need their email.
 And it needs to actually work.

-This guide covers everything: what a medical spa email list actually contains, how to evaluate providers, what it costs in 2026, real companies doing outreach to med spas right now, and the legal stuff you can't afford to ignore.
+This guide covers all of it: what a medical spa email list actually contains, how to evaluate providers, what it costs in 2026, real companies doing outreach to med spas right now, and the legal stuff you can't afford to ignore.
+If your angle is building the list rather than buying it, our companion med spa directory guide is the build-it-yourself sibling to this page — bookmark both.

 What's Inside This Guide